Two parallel processes: hemolysis and agglutination

 A defining feature of CAD is temperature-dependent vascular symptomatology:8

-These findings reflect red-cell agglutination and impaired microvascular flow rather than primary vasospasm.9 Circulatory symptoms are common and may be disabling even in moderate climates.10
+These findings reflect red-cell agglutination and impaired microvascular flow rather than a primary vasospastic process.
+Circulatory symptoms are common and may be disabling even in moderate climates.9

-A useful bedside distinction from primary Raynaud phenomenon is that CAD discoloration often remains dusky or cyanotic as long as the tissue is cold and improves with warming, rather than cycling through vasospastic phases.11 Rapid improvement with warming further supports a cold-antibody mechanism rather than primary vasospasm.
+A useful bedside distinction from primary Raynaud phenomenon is that CAD discoloration often remains dusky or cyanotic as long as the tissue is cold and improves with warming, rather than cycling through vasospastic phases.10 Rapid improvement with warming supports a cold-dependent agglutination mechanism.

-Circulatory symptoms may dominate the clinical picture even when anemia is mild.12
+Circulatory symptoms may dominate the clinical picture even when anemia is mild.11

 Fatigue as a dominant symptom

-Fatigue in CAD is common and often underestimated, and it may persist despite relatively preserved hemoglobin and limit daily activity.13
+Fatigue in CAD is common and often underestimated.
+It may persist despite relatively preserved hemoglobin, and it can limit daily activity.12

-In patient-reported surveys, fatigue or tiredness is frequently reported before diagnosis and often carries major functional impact.14
+In patient-reported surveys, fatigue or tiredness is frequently reported before diagnosis and often carries major functional impact.13

 Variable and contextual features (Tier 2)